Guide to Sub-Bottom Profiling

 - Boomer — A lower-frequency system (dominant frequencies between 500 Hz and 5 kHz) capable of penetrating much further beneath the seafloor (up to 100m).
 Uses an induction coil and metal plate to produce acoustic pulse.
 Can use a single plate or a triple plate system.
-The combined energy output by the triple plate system is advantages in deeper water survey settings (up to 1000m).
+The combined energy output by the triple plate system is advantageous in deeper water survey settings (up to 1000m).
 Capable of producing high resolution data in the 10s of cm range (depending on sediment type and water depth)

 - Sparker — works by producing an electrical spark, which vaporises the sea water around the tip of the sparker array.
 This vaporised water rapidly expands producing a pressure wave.
-Large very high powered (~12,000kJ) sparkers can produce low frequency (down to 50Hz) and penetrate down to 1000m.
+Large very high-powered (~12,000kJ) sparkers can produce lower frequency (down to 50Hz) and penetrate down to 1000m.
 Smaller sparker systems are typically employed for high-resolution sub-bottom surveys have frequency ranges comparable to that of a boomer.
 These often achieve penetration in excess of 100m and resolution as good as 15cm (depending on geology and survey setting).

 Note: Boomers and Sparkers are usually mounted and towed on their own catamaran with a hydrophone array towed separately.

 The data recorded by sub-bottom profilers can be used for many different purposes, including:

 - Geohazard assessment for drilling or construction projects